prof18/marcogomiero.com/content/posts/2020/kmm-shared-app-architecture.md

 }
 ```

-On iOs instead, the ViewModel is an `ObservableObject` that exposes the HomeModel as a `Published` object (an equivalent to the LiveData).
+On iOS instead, the ViewModel is an `ObservableObject` that exposes the HomeModel as a `Published` object (an equivalent to the LiveData).

 ```swift